erSubhashThapa/100daysofcode/r1-log.md

 - **JavaScript30: *LocalStorage And Event Delegation***

-   - I reviewed what I learned in this video, practicing the concepts again in a simply HTML document.
+   - I reviewed what I learned in this video, practicing the concepts again in a simple HTML document.

-   - I finished the additional challenges for this project to create buttons that clear, uncheck, and check, all the options.
+   - I finished the additional challenges for this project to create buttons that clear, uncheck, and check all the options.

 - **JavaScript30: *CSS Text Shadow Mouse Move Effect***